DominoKit/domino-cli/README.md

 # domino-cli
-A CLI tool for dominokit tools
+CLI tool to generate domino projects and modules.